-Today I learned how a search engine works… I also found out what shape raindrops really take when they fall.
-No, I didn’t read a book or do a google search, I watched “Die Sendung mit der Maus”!
+Today, I learned how a search engine works.
+I also found out what shape raindrops take when they fall.
+No, I didn’t read a book or do a Google search; I watched “Die Sendung mit der Maus”!
 What is Die Sendung mit der Maus?
-For 50 years this award winning German TV program on WDR entertained and educated German kids !
-And it’s not boring “edutainment”, in fact, the show is just as popular with adults as it is with children.
+For 50 years, this award-winning German TV program on WDR entertained and educated German kids !
+And it’s not dull “edutainment”; in fact, the show is just as popular with adults as it is with children.
 On March 7, 2021, the Maus turned 50!
 After all these years of explaining the world, making kids laugh at cartoons, and learning from the exploits of Maus and Elefant, it’s hard to believe that the show almost didn’t get made.

 What is Die Sendung mit der Maus?